Pagination, infinite scroll, and load more are the three most popular methods of presenting content to users.

 Step 1.
 Install and activate The Plus Addons for Elementor(FREE & PRO) in your WordPress

 Step 3.
-In the Content Settings go to Extra Options tab and select Load More from the More Post Loading Options dropdown.
+In the Content Settings go to the Extra Options tab and select Load More from the More Post Loading Options dropdown.

 Step 4.
 Click Publish